I spent the last week of August on a boat conducting an acoustics experiment

 about 80 feet from the boat.
 I realized it must have been a warbler when it

 tried to lift off from the water.
-I was about to dive in to try to save it but

 We returned to Key West on the 30th.
 The next day, I took the Yankee Freedom to